 That includes the original thick-cast aluminum body that retains and radiates heat efficiently.
 PKs never rust, and older models often show up at garage sales or get passed along from one generation to the next.
-The flat bottom, rectangular shape, and unique damper placement of two on the lid and two in corresponding locations under the coal make the PK particularly well suited for two-zone cooking as well as smoking.
-The charcoal is very close to the cooking surface, too, so they make a lean mean steak machine.
+The flat bottom, rectangular shape, and unique damper placement—two on the lid, two in corresponding locations under the coal—make the PK particularly well suited for two-zone cooking, as well as smoking.
+The charcoal is very close to the cooking surface, too, making this grill a lean, mean steak machine.

-In fact, three of the top five finishers at the World Steak Championship used PKs.
-The grills can be lifted out of the cart for cleaning, camping, or tailgating.
+In fact, three of the top five finishers at the 2015 World Championship Steak Cook-Off used PKs.
+The grills can be lifted out of their carts for cleaning, camping, or tailgating.
 Made in the USA.